 - Offering deals and specials.

 Getting customers to stay online and continue interacting with your products and content, however, requires a more active, operational focus.
 While the looks of an e-commerce page are important, for sure, the site needs to maintain operational efficiency that corresponds to your overall business strategy.
-This means thinking of and integrating the tools and functionality you want your customers to have from the beginning.
+In general, this implies thinking of and integrating the tools and functionality you want your customers to have from the beginning.

 By ensuring a highly operational e-commerce site, B2B companies can compete in the evolved landscape of business sales.
 Without such an approach, customers are likely to experience difficulties that will drive them away from your products.
 In the post-pandemic economy, that means losses no business can afford.